 import 'package:wakelock/wakelock.dart'; // ... // The following lines of code toggle the wakelock based on a bool value. bool on = true; // The following statement enables the wakelock.
 Wakelock.toggle(on: on); on = false; // The following statement disables the wakelock.
 Wakelock.toggle(on: on); // If you want to retrieve the current wakelock status, // you will have to be in an async scope // to await the Future returned by isEnabled. bool isEnabled = await Wakelock.isEnabled;

-If you want to wait for the wakelock toggle on Android or iOS to complete (which takes an insignificant amount of time), you can also await any of
+If you want to wait for the wakelock toggle on Android or iOS to complete (which takes an insignificant amount of time),

 This plugin is originally based on

 Specifically, the wakelock functionality was extracted into this plugin due to lack of maintenance by the author of the

 If you want to contribute to this plugin, follow the contributing guide.

 - Changed a test name in

 - Expanded continuous integration to include format checking and code analysis.